Imanity-Software/documentation/docs/imanityspigot/files-structure-and-example-configuration.md

 # You can increase it for more randomness or set to 0 to completely disable it.
 arrowTrajectoryRandomness: 1.0

+# In vanilla fishing hook, it always has a randomness value being applied to it trajectory.
+# Which could potentially break some experience in terms of combat.
+# You can increase it for more randomness or set to 0 to completely disable it.
+fishingHookTrajectoryRandomness: 1.0

+# In vanilla enderpearl, it always has a randomness value being applied to it trajectory.
+# Which could potentially break some experience in terms of combat.
+# You can increase it for more randomness or set to 0 to completely disable it.
+enderPearlTrajectoryRandomness: 1.0

+# In vanilla potion, it always has a randomness value being applied to it trajectory.
+# Which could potentially break some experience in terms of combat.
+# You can increase it for more randomness or set to 0 to completely disable it.
+potionTrajectoryRandomness: 1.0

+# In vanilla snow ball, it always has a randomness value being applied to it trajectory.
+# Which could potentially break some experience in terms of combat.
+# You can increase it for more randomness or set to 0 to completely disable it.
+snowBallTrajectoryRandomness: 1.0

+# In vanilla egg, it always has a randomness value being applied to it trajectory.
+# Which could potentially break some experience in terms of combat.
+# You can increase it for more randomness or set to 0 to completely disable it.
+eggTrajectoryRandomness: 1.0

 # Should allowed generation of different types of stones?
 (Granite, Diorite, Andesite...)
 differentVariantStoneGeneration: true